Cempoala: History after 1519

 Cortés first arrived at Zempoala in 1519 with 500 conquistadores who then made a long trip up into the highlands using the same routes used to haul maize to Tenochtitlan.
-His was added by the lord of Cempoala, known by his extraordinary corpulence as the "fat Cacique".
+His was aided by the lord of Cempoala, known by his extraordinary corpulence as the "fat Cacique".
 The town was settled around walled perimeters delimiting temples and palaces; dating back to the 11th to 16th centuries.